eloquence/lib.reviews/README.md

 - PureCSS for grid system & basic styling
 - Grunt as a build system
 - Babel to transpile ES6+ code

-Still TBD:
+- ava as a test runner
-- Testing framework - probably Mocha
+- pm2 for process management, monitoring and deployment

 This project follows a strong philosophy of progressive enhancement.
 That means that client-side UI features should always be optional, not required -- the primary functionality of the site should be available without JavaScript and on low-end devices.